Explore Jobs

 What to Wear With Business Casual Jeans

-Once you’ve found the right pair of jeans that can be incorporated well into a business casual look, you need to decide on other pieces you’ll wear to complete the outfit.
-Showing up in only jeans and a tshirt doesn’t follow the business casual dress code.
+Once you’ve selected the right pair of jeans for a business casual look, you must decide on additional pieces to complete your outfit.
+Simply wearing jeans and a t-shirt does not meet the business casual criteria.

-Below are some options of what men and women can wear with jeans to create a winning business casual style:
+Here are some options for both men and women to create a stylish business casual look with jeans:

-Example of shoes to wear with business casual jeans:
+Examples of shoes to wear with business casual jeans include:

 Tips for Business Casual Interview Attire

 1. Avoid dressing too formally.
-As the name suggests, an employer who prefers business casual attire is not looking for an applicant to show up to an interview in a suit and tie.
-Many applicants see the “casual” portion of this dress code and take it as a suggestion, but it’s a request.
+As the name implies, employers who favor business casual attire do not expect candidates to arrive in a suit and tie.
+Many applicants misinterpret the “casual” aspect as lenient, but it is indeed a requirement.

 • Lace-up dress shoes